kuhchung/kuhchung.github.io/pages/Deviljho.md

 ## WORLD EATER SPECIFIC

-If you set off smoke bombs and place a drugged meat, he will 100% (?) go for it.
+If you set off smoke bombs and place a drugged meat while he hasn't noticed anyone, he will 100% (?) go for it.
 This only works for World Eater for whatever reason.
+I've seen it glitch out with two drugged meats placed.
+He seems to go for one, then stops and moves to the other, and then doesn't perform the eating animation af.ter all.
+So only place one.